ZEUS: Zero-shot Embeddings for Unsupervised Separation of Tabular Data: Pre-training representation for clustering

 \subsection{Prior data for pre-training \our{}}

 The key component of \our{} is the data-generating prior $p(\D)$.
 As it primarily affects the generalization ability of the pre-trained model $\Model_{\theta^*}$, it must be designed to cover diverse data distributions and various cluster configurations.
 In particular, we construct it as a latent variable model (LVM), assuming that each dataset $\D$ is sampled from a $K$-component mixture of distributions.
-Formally, the probability of a data point $x \in \D$ under this model is $ p(x) = \sum_{k=1}^K p(y = k) \, p(x \mid y = k), $ where $p(y)$ is a categorical distribution, and $p(x \mid y = k)$ represents the $k$-th (continuous) component.
+Formally, the probability of a data point $x \in \D$ under this model is

+where $p(y)$ is a categorical distribution, and $p(x \mid y = k)$ represents the $k$-th (continuous) component.
 Although the categories $y$ remain latent for real datasets, they are known during synthetic data generation and can serve as ground-truth labels -- a property integral to pre-training \our{}.
+This procedure, coupled with Theorem~\ref{theorem} (in Appendix) ensures that a sufficiently expressive model trained on synthetic datasets can handle real datasets drawn from arbitrary mixtures of distributions.

 The number of categories $K$ we sample uniformly between 2 and 10, and the observations $x$ are sampled from multivariate Gaussian distributions.
-To control the complexity of datasets, we introduce a constraint that provides a sufficient separation between each pair of components.
+To control the complexity of datasets, we introduce a constraint (Eq.~\ref{eq:gaussian_constraint} in Appendix) that ensures a sufficient separation between each pair of components.
 For each component, we generate between $50$ and $800$ samples.
 Since real data rarely consist of Gaussian clusters, we additionally transform the data points from each category using randomized ResNet-like neural networks to produce more realistic cluster shapes.
 We selected ResNets due to their properties, as they can define invertible transformations ~\citep{behrmann2019invertibleresidualnetworks}, and this ensures that clustering structures will be preserved in outputs.
 Finally, we append a certain fraction of categorical features in one-hot encoding scheme to selected datasets, which is followed by an optional PCA reduction to keep the data dimension at the requested maximum level.
 Complete details of the prior-data generating process can be found in Appendix \ref{sec:gen}.
+Theoretical justification of this procedure is presented in Appendix~\ref{app:theory}.

 The above strategy for generating clustering datasets illustrates the key idea behind \our{}.
 Instead of clustering each dataset individually using an arbitrary loss criterion (as in $k$-means or DEC), \our{} learns to perform clustering by inverting the data generation process.
 Although our synthetic datasets are limited by the selected family of distributions specified above, the proposed paradigm for zero-shot unsupervised learning for clustering is general.